Resident Hours and Responsibilities

 Residents will perform general dentistry on medically complex patients under intravenous sedation or general anesthesia.
 This will train residents in hospital-based dentistry for medically compromised patients.

 Residents will rotate at the Head and Neck Surgery Department at the newly constructed USC Healthcare Consultation Center outpatient facility.
-Residents will shadow Dr. Uttam Sinha, an associate professor and the residency program director of otolaryngology, who is board certified in otolaryngology.
-Residents will be exposed to the surgical management of head and neck cancers and complications.
+Residents will shadow Dr. Uttam Sinha, an associate professor and the residency program director of head and neck surgery.
+Dr. Sinha is board certified in head and neck surgery and is also the associate dean of surgical stimulation.
+In this rotation, residents will be exposed to the surgical management of head and neck cancers and complications.

 Residents will rotate at the Neurology Department at the newly constructed USC Healthcare Consultation Center outpatient facility.
-Residents will shadow Dr. Soma Sahai-Srivatava, a general neurologist and board-certified internist, whose clinical practice focuses on headaches and neuropathic-pain management.
+Residents will shadow Dr. Soma Sahai-Srivatava, a board-certified neurologist and internist and director of the USC Headache program.
+Her clinical practice focuses on headaches and neuropathic-pain management.
 Residents will learn about various headache disorders and other neurological disorders.

 Residents will rotate at the Pain Medicine Department at the USC Healthcare Consultation Center outpatient facility.
-Residents will shadow Dr. Steven H. Richeimer, who is board certified in anesthesiology, pain management, psychiatry, and neurology.
-Residents will learn about various chronic pain disorders, such as fibromyalgia, CRPS, and neuropathies.
+Residents will shadow Dr. Steven H. Richeimer, who is board certified in anesthesiology, pain management, and psychiatry.
+Dr. Richeimer is the chief of pain medicine at USC.
+In this rotation, residents will learn about various chronic pain disorders, such as fibromyalgia, CRPS and neuropathies.

-Residents will rotate at the Geriatric Medicine Department at the Keck School of Medicine of USC.
-Residents will shadow Dr. Diana Schneider and learn about the medical management of various geriatric disorders.
+Residents will rotate at the Physical Therapy Department at the Keck School of Medicine.
+Residents will shadow Erica Sigman who is board certified in Physical Therapy.
+Residents will learn about various physical therapy modalities for TMD and orofacial pain disorders.